Teebusch/labjs-audio-demo/README.md

 ## License

-THe code is licensed under the MIT license.
+The code is licensed under the MIT license.
 Use it as you like.
 No guarantees from my side!
 Do proper testing before using this for important experiments.
 If you have question or issues, [open an issue in the repository](https://github.com/Teebusch/labjs-audio-demo/issues).

 The images are licensed under Creative Commons Zero (CC0) and free for personal and commercial use.
 No attribution required.